A Survey on LLM-as-a-Judge: Challenges

 \section{Challenges}

 In this chapter, we explore the key challenges that arise when utilizing LLMs for evaluation tasks, particularly in the context of LLM-as-a-Judge.
 Despite their growing capabilities, LLMs still face significant issues related to reliability, robustness, and their backbone models' limitations.
 Understanding these challenges is crucial for advancing the use of LLMs in a fair, consistent, and reliable manner.
-We address these concerns under three main themes: reliability, robustness, and the need for more powerful backbone models.
+We address these concerns under four main themes: reliability, robustness, powerful backbone models, and the ethical and social implications of their use.